 Patients who present with an acute episode should be followed up once a week for six weeks and then every four weeks for the first three months.

-Management of a first manic episode
+Management of manic episodes

 - Aims of treatment are to reduce symptoms rapidly and ensure safety of the patient and others.
 If the patient is violent or poses a danger to self or others then refer urgently for psychiatric assessment and consider use of the Mental Health Act (MHA) if they are unwilling to be admitted voluntarily.